 The reports include Excel templates to be completed and uploaded within in the report.

-Throughout the year, if your primary club officers (President, Vice President or Treasurer) or your advisor changes, you should update your club's OrgSync profile with the new information to reflect the most up-to-date contacts.
+Throughout the year, if your primary club officers (President, Vice President or Treasurer) or your advisor changes, you should update your club's EngageXU page with the new information to reflect the most up-to-date contacts.

-In the spring, every club will be contacted to formally reactivate for the next academic year and will be asked to review your club's OrgSync profile and make any edits or updates to the group before the reactivation deadline.
-Administrators within your OrgSync group can make these updates by logging into the group's profile and clicking the "Settings" tab on the bottom left bar.
+In the spring, every club will be contacted to formally reactivate for the next academic year and will be asked to review your club's EngageXU page and make any edits or updates to the group before the reactivation deadline.
+Officers within your EngageXU group can make these updates by logging into the system and going to the officers section making updates.

-If you are a new officer for your club but do not have access as an Administrator for your group's OrgSync profile, please contact the Office of Student Involvement to give you access.
+If you are a new officer for your club but do not have access as an Administrator for your group's EngageXU page, please contact the Office of Student Involvement to give you access.